Specialsfrontbig clearSpecials2Frontbig

 2. Room 5

-Back at Acorn Elementary School, the fifth-grade class was having math.
-That meant a long hour doing a long worksheet of long division problems.
+Back at Acorn School, the fifth-grade class was slogging through math.
+That meant a long hour doing long worksheets of long division problems.

 The desks in Room Five were arranged in groups of four.
-Jessamyn Robbins, Anthony Lane, Sammy Newton, and Naomi Hornsby sat in the group by the window.
+Jessamyn Robbins, Anthony Lane, Sammy Newton, and Naomi Hornsby sat in a group by the window.
 Miss Monroe, the teacher, called this Group One.
 The other fifth-graders called it Group Dumb.
-Everyone knew Jessamyn, Anthony, Sammy, and Naomi went to a special education class each afternoon.
+Everyone knew Jessamyn, Anthony, Sammy, and Naomi went to a “special” class each afternoon.

-Jessamyn leaned toward.
+Jessamyn leaned toward him.
 “So how long did it take you to finish today?” she whispered.

 “New record,” Anthony said.
 “Twelve seconds.”

-“Isn’t it hard pretending to be bad at math?”
+“Isn’t it hard pretending to be slow in math?”
 Jessamyn asked.

 “Google times infinity,” said Sammy.

-Anthony, Jessamyn, Sammy, and Naomi, however, hadn’t heard their teacher.
-They were listening to a high-pitched sound coming from far off the school grounds.
+The four ignored her.
+They were listening to a high-pitched sound coming from far beyond the school grounds.

 Dit dit—dit dit dit—dit!